blischalk/SearchForThreats/README.md

 This tool does not try to be smart but rather to identify the areas of the codebase where manual review may be beneficial.

+## Features To Implement

+- Show context in match output
+- Report to CSV
+- Ignore file
+- Vulnerability type search
+- Interactive mode
+  - Mark as ignore
+    - Store hash of line and un-ignore when line changes
+  - Mark as issue
+  - Add note